Lamar Hunt: Hunt Brothers Silver speculation

-During the 1970s and early 1980s, brothers Nelson Bunker Hunt and William Herbert Hunt attempted to corner the silver market.
+During the 1970s and early 1980s, Hunt and his brothers Nelson Bunker Hunt and William Herbert Hunt attempted to corner the silver market.
 They began buying silver in the early 1970s.
 By the end of 1979, their ownership of one-third of the world silver market caused the price to rise from $11 an ounce in September 1979 to $50 an ounce in January 1980.
 In the last nine months of 1979, the brothers profited by an estimated $2 billion to $4 billion.
 However, on March 27, 1980, subsequently referred to within the precious-metals industry as Silver Thursday, the price collapsed.
 In September 1988, the Hunt brothers filed for bankruptcy under the United States Bankruptcy Code Chapter 11.

 Personal life

-Lamar Hunt had three brothers, Haroldson Lafayette Hunt, Jr, Nelson Bunker and William Herbert.
+Hunt had three brothers, Haroldson Lafayette Hunt III, Nelson Bunker and William Herbert.
 His half-sister Swanee Hunt was Ambassador to Austria.

 Married twice, Hunt first married Rosemary Carr.
 The pair met in Dallas as teenagers, went to Southern Methodist University together and married in 1956.
 Together they had two children Lamar Jr. and Sharron Hunt.
 The pair divorced in 1962, due in part to Hunt's travel schedule.

-In 1964, he married again.
-His second wife was a schoolteacher and hostess for the Dallas Texans, Norma Lynn Knobel, whom he was married to until his death.
+In 1964, he married his second wife Norma, who was a schoolteacher and hostess for the Dallas Texans, to whom he remained married until his death.
 They had two sons, Clark and Daniel.
-Norma Hunt has attended every Super Bowl.
+Norma Hunt was one of the few people and the only woman to attend every Super Bowl, from 1967 until her death in June 2023.

 Death and succession

-Lamar Hunt died December 13, 2006, at Presbyterian Hospital in Dallas of complications related to prostate cancer.
+Hunt died December 13, 2006, at Presbyterian Hospital in Dallas of complications related to prostate cancer, having been hospitalized for weeks.
+He was 74 years old.
 Upon his death, Cowboys owner Jerry Jones called Hunt "a founder of the NFL as we know it today," adding "He's been an inspiration for me."
 Said Dan Rooney, chairman of the Pittsburgh Steelers: "Lamar Hunt was one of the most influential owners in professional football over the past 40-plus years, He was instrumental in the formation of the American Football League and in the AFL-NFL merger, which helped the National Football League grow into America's passion."
-The Mayor of Kansas City, Missouri, Kay Waldo Barnes, requested that all city flags fly at half-staff the following Thursday and Friday after Hunt's death.
+The mayor of Kansas City, Missouri, Kay Waldo Barnes, requested that all city flags fly at half-staff the following Thursday and Friday after Hunt's death.

 Upon Hunt's death, his son Clark was named the chairman of the Kansas City Chiefs and FC Dallas, having been elected by Hunt's other children, Lamar Hunt Jr., Sharron Munson, and Daniel Hunt.
-Though Hunt's wife and children share legal ownership of the Chiefs, Clark represents the team at all league owner meetings and handles the day-to-day responsibilities of the team.
+Though Hunt's wife and children shared legal ownership of the Chiefs, Clark represents the team at all league owner meetings and handles the day-to-day responsibilities of the team.